ausbennett/ausbennett/README.md

 Hey!
 My name is Austin Bennett, and this is my github!

-- 🌱 I’m currently learning full-stack blockchain app development!
-Cryptocurrency can bring a lot of value to our daily lives.
-I want to be a part of paving the way!
+- 🌱 I’m currently learning front-end web development, especially React & NodeJS

 - 📸 Fun fact: I like photography, I shoot on a Fujifilm X-T1, and 35mm analog film :)